-In Hong Kong, public grief over Queen doubles as dissent
+In Hong Kong, public grief over queen doubles as dissent

 But following months of anti-government protests in 2019, Beijing imposed a tough national security law on the city, seeking to stamp out public dissent.

 News outlets deemed overly critical of Beijing have been forced to shut down and dozens of activists have been arrested.
 The mass protests ended.
-Tens of thousands of Hong Kong residents have chosen to emigrate to the U.K. and other places such as Taiwan.
+Tens of thousands of Hong Kong residents have chosen to emigrate to the United Kingdom and other places such as Taiwan.

 So far, the authorities have allowed the orderly, somber shows of respect to continue.